 All projects include reproducible code, formatted tables, publication-quality figures, narrative interpretation, and revisions for reviewer comments within the engagement scope.

-View full pricing details on our transparent pricing page or request a quote for a personalized estimate.
+View full pricing details on our view our research service tiers page or request a free project scope evaluation for a personalized estimate.
 We reply with a detailed quote within 2 hours.

 We offer free, browser-based statistical calculators for researchers who want to explore methods, verify calculations, or run preliminary analyses before ordering our full service.